hackcasual/openmw-android/README.md

 ## Building

 There are two steps for building OpenMW for Android.
 The first step is building C/C++ libraries.
 The second step is building the Java launcher.
+Poke for run

 ### Prerequisites